manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 Step 5: Test-run the installed llama3.2 model
 ---

-The query used to test the installed llama3.2 model is: "What are some interesting facts about the Benin Kingdom?"
+The query used to test the installed llama3.2 model is: "What are some interesting facts about the Benin empire?"

 ![Image](https://github.com/user-attachments/assets/9b99ba31-71cf-41b0-a106-de30b07bea5c)
 ---